Fede2797/automation-exercise-playwright/README.md

 Based on the excercise of the following website https://automationexercise.com/ I built a test suite to assure its quality and learn about Playwright.

+You can find every pre-built test case provided by the web in https://automationexercise.com/test_cases.

 Inside the repository, you can find all the tests inside the "/tests" folder.
-They are divided according the sections tested of the website.
+They are divided according the tested sections of the website.

 <a id="second-heading"></a>
 # Demonstration